COP26: World makes new bid to avert climate disaster - Up News Info

 Article content

-Ultimately success will be judged on whether those deals add up to enough progress to keep the 1.5C goal alive – still a long way off.
+Ultimately success will be judged on whether those deals add up to enough progress to keep the 1.5C goal alive.

 Since the Paris accord in 2015, scientists have issued increasingly urgent warnings that the 1.5C goal is slipping out of reach.
 To meet it, global emissions must plummet 45% by 2030 from 2010 levels, and reach net zero by 2050 – requiring huge changes to countries’ systems of transport, energy production, manufacturing and farming.
 Countries’ current pledges would see global emissions soar by 16% by 2030.

-“The way I think about this is, there is a meteor coming at our planet and it has the very real potential of wiping out humanity,” said Christiana Figueres, the former U.N. climate diplomat who led the talks that yielded the Paris Agreement.

-(Reporting by Kate Abnett, Valerie Volcovici; additional reporting by Nina Chestney; editing by Mark John and Giles Elgood)
+(Reporting by Kate Abnett, Valerie Volcovici Additional reporting by Nina Chestney and William Schomberg Editing by Mark John, Giles Elgood and Frances Kerry)

 Advertisement